vegaprotocol/vega.xyz/src/pages/privacy.md

 ---
 slug: privacy
 date: "2022-01-25"
-title: "Privacy and cookie policy"
+title: "Privacy and cookies / local storage policy"
 ---

 ## Introduction

-Last updated: 24 September 2021.
+Last updated: 27 January 2022.

 Protection of your privacy and the security of your personal data are very important to Gobalsky Labs Limited.

 This Privacy Policy explains how information about you is collected and used by Gobalsky Labs Limited, along with information about your rights as a data subject.
 The terms “**Gobalsky**”, “**we**,” “**us**,” and “**our**” includes Gobalsky Labs Limited and its associates.
 Together with our Cookie Policy (below), this Privacy Policy applies to all users of our website: www.vega.xyz as well as our business partners.
 The terms “**you**” and “**your**” shall be interpreted accordingly and apply irrespective of whether you have a business relationship with Gobalsky.
 To the extent that you have such a relationship, this Privacy Policy applies together with any relevant terms of business and other contractual documents we may have with you.

-If you are just browsing, we have designed our website so that you may navigate and use it without having to provide Personal Data, subject only to certain data that may be collected via the use of cookies, or data you choose to provide for marketing purposes or to access certain resources.
+If you are just browsing, we have designed our website so that you may navigate and use it without having to provide Personal Data, subject only to certain data that may be collected via the use of local storage, or data you choose to provide for marketing purposes or to access certain resources.
 If you do not accept these policies, you should immediately discontinue your use of our website.

 By using our website, providing personal information and/or using any of our services, you agree that: